fearless-pioneer/simple-dataops-docker/README.md

 ### 2. Batch Glue

-You can run a `batch-glue` dag that extracts, transforms, and loads (ETLs) data like [AWS Glue](https://aws.amazon.com/glue).
+You can run a `batch-glue` workflow that extracts, transforms, and loads (ETLs) data like [AWS Glue](https://aws.amazon.com/glue).
 You can also see the dag in `src/dags/2_batch_glue/dag.py` and the code for the task that runs on the bash operator in the dag in `src/dags/2_batch_glue/pipeline.py`.

 The task that works in the dag is to extract the wine data in Mongo DB, transform the type of data, and then load it into Maria DB.